 Management Risk.
 The skill of the Adviser will play a significant role in the Fund's ability to achieve its investment objective.
 The Fund's ability to achieve its investment objective depends on the ability of the Adviser to correctly identify economic trends, especially with regard to accurately forecasting inflationary and deflationary periods.
-The Fund's ability to achieve its investment objective depends on the ability of the Adviser to select securities, especially in volatile markets and the Adviser could be incorrect in its analysis of industries, companies, and the relative attractiveness of securities.
+The Fund's ability to achieve its investment objective depends on the ability of the Adviser could be incorrect in its analysis of industries, companies, and the relative attractiveness of securities.